 \section{Results}

-In this section, we benchmark CSQD against SQD by comparing variational ground-state energy estimates for two representative electronic-structure problems: the dissociation of $\mathrm{N_2}$ and the $\mathrm{[2Fe\!-\!2S]}$ cluster~\cite{fes}.
-For each case, CSQD and SQD are applied to the same set of quantum samples.
-Since the energy obtained by diagonalizing the projected Hamiltonian is variational, a lower energy at matched final subspace dimension, $\dim(\mathcal{V})$, indicates a higher-quality determinant pool and subspace.

-This section is structured as follows: we introduce common notation for determinant-based subspace projection and diagonalization, and provide a conceptual overview of CSQD.
-Next, we use $\mathrm{N_2}$ as a controlled benchmark spanning weak to strong correlation.
-We then study $\mathrm{[2Fe\!-\!2S]}$ as a challenging multireference system, and use reference-occupancy diagnostics to characterize how the learned reference vectors differ between SQD and CSQD and how this correlates with the observed energy improvements.
-To keep this section focused on benchmark outcomes and their interpretation, we report only the algorithmic and experimental details necessary for clarity, while deferring precise algorithm definitions, complete hyperparameters, and experimental settings to the Methods section.
+In this section, we first introduce common notation for determinant-based subspace projection and diagonalization, and provide a conceptual overview of CSQD.
+Next, we benchmark CSQD against SQD for the dissociation of $\mathrm{N_2}$ as a controlled test case spanning weak to strong correlation.
+We then study the $\mathrm{[2Fe\!-\!2S]}$ cluster~\cite{fes} as a challenging strongly correlated benchmark, and use reference-occupancy diagnostics to characterize how the learned reference vectors differ between SQD and CSQD and how this correlates with the observed energy improvements.
+To keep this section focused on benchmark outcomes and their interpretation, we report only the methodological and experimental information needed for clarity, while deferring precise algorithmic details, complete hyperparameters, and experimental settings to the Methods section.